 Food and Drink

-*Please note that during the pandemic, the Bulk Barn has canceled their reusable container program.
+*Please note that during the pandemic, the Bulk Barn has cancelled their reusable container program but I’m happy to report that it’s back on.

 Bulk bins stores are great places to shop when you want to reduce your plastic use and your budget.
 You can bring your reusable containers at the Bulk Barn and fill them up with all types of food.
 There are 7 locations across Niagara to choose from.
 My favourite one is located on 4th Avenu in St. Catharines and I shop there about once a week.